MAKE A GIFT BUY TICKETS MAP

 GROUPS WITH DEVELOPMENTAL DISABILITIES

 Engaging with art can enhance a sense of well-being and an appreciation of shared humanity for all people.
-With this in mind, the Clark provides educator-led gallery talks for groups with developmental disabilities by appointment.
+With this in mind, the Clark provides educator-led gallery tours for groups with developmental disabilities by appointment.

 MEET ME AT THE CLARK